WHAT ARE MICRO-ORGANISMS OR BUGS?

 It is caused by living microscopic cells.
 They can be either bacteria or fungus, such as mold.
 The same thing happens to a loaf of bread or a piece of cheese.
 Even if kept refrigerated, it can be contaminated with mold.
 The same thing occurs when fuel becomes colonized by HYDROCARBON UTILIZING MICRO-ORGANISMS.
 Microbes can enter the tank through the vents, fill tubes, or be sucked in by the breathing action of the fuel tank during the fluctuation in temperature and tank volume.
 Also, the fuel that sits in a tank is more susceptible to contamination than fuel that is rapidly consumed, such as fuel that is used for a backup generation system compared to a high volume service station where the fuel is used and replaced frequently.

 Anywhere and everywhere!
 These micro-organisms exist in air, water and soil.
 Every time fuel is handled, the chance of contamination increases.
 What’s more, it occurs in virtually any environment from the tropics to the high arctic.

 CAN THE PRESENCE OF THESE ORGANISMS BE DETECTED?

 YES, there are two (2) ways.
-1. BY VISUAL OBSERVATION, build up of foul smelling (black, brown green or reddish) substances will be found on fuel filters.
-Or CLEAN FUELS take a bottom sample directly from the tank for you and put it in a transparent container so you can see it yourself!
+1. BY VISUAL OBSERVATION, the build-up of foul-smelling (black, brown, green, or reddish) substances will be found on fuel filters.
+Or Clean Fuels takes a bottom sample directly from the tank for you and put it in a transparent container so you can see it yourself!
 2. BY ANALYTICAL LABORATORY TESTING. ($200 to $700).

 WHERE IS THE BEST PLACE TO TAKE A FUEL SAMPLE?